How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Group attendees by webinar date, topic, or characteristics

-Expected Benefits: Better understanding of long-term value, improved customer acquisition strategies.
+Expected Benefits: Better understanding of long-term value, improved customer acquisition strategies, and the ability to optimize future webinars by identifying content issues through attendee behavior analysis.

 A/B Testing Framework